robole/vscode-profile-status/README.md

 ![screenshot of markdown open with the profile status item in the status bar saying "Profile: Default"](img/screenshot-statusbar.png)

-You can see we are using the *Default* profile in the screenshot of the status bar above. 👆
+You can see it in the screenshot above.👆

 **You can change the profile by clicking the item, as demonstrated below** .